The Impossible (2012 film): Plot

-While Maria is in surgery, her medical chart is mixed up with a patient named Muriel Barnes, who has died.
+While Maria is in surgery, her medical chart is mixed up with that of a woman named Muriel Barnes, who has died.
 Lucas returns to find his mother's bed empty and is then taken to a tent where children without families are kept safe.
+He assumes his mother is dead and is devastated by that.
 The mistake is discovered when Lucas cannot identify any of the dead woman's jewelry and he is subsequently reunited with his mother, who had been moved to a private room in the ICU.
 While he waits in the hospital, Lucas sees Daniel, who has been reunited with his father.
 Henry and Karl search for their families in various places before they arrive at the hospital, where Henry is given five minutes to look.
 Karl gives him a piece of paper with the names of his family members.

-A vehicle carrying Simon and Thomas also stops outside the hospital, and the boys get off so Simon can urinate.
-From a distance, Lucas recognizes his father, and while searching for him in the chaotic crowd outside, Lucas's brothers spot him and they reunite.
+A vehicle carrying Simon and Thomas also stops outside the hospital and the boys get off so Simon can urinate.
+From a distance, Lucas recognizes his father and while searching for him in the chaotic crowd outside, Lucas's brothers spot him and they reunite.
 Henry finds the three of them together.
-He learns that Maria is in the hospital, ready to undergo more surgery for her leg.
+He learns that Maria remains in the hospital, ready to undergo more surgery for her leg.
 As the anesthesia puts her to sleep, Maria experiences flashbacks of how she came to be injured and how she surfaced the water.
 While she is in surgery, Lucas tells Henry he has something really important to tell Maria.

 The following day, the family boards an ambulance airplane to Singapore so Maria may receive further medical treatment.
-On the plane, Lucas tells his mother that Daniel is safe with his father.
-Maria looks out the window and cries at the chaos left behind as the plane leaves Thailand.
+On the plane, Lucas tells his mother that he saw Daniel reunited with his father at the hospital.
+Maria looks out the window and cries quietly at the devastation below them.